 May I purchase items in Cuba and bring them back with me to the U.S.?

 Currently, there is no limit on the value or quantity of items you can bring home; however, keep in mind that you are subject to the normal limits on U.S. duty and tax exemptions for personal use.
+Due to new U.S. restrictions, certain shops in Old Havana are off limits to U.S. travelers and your Program Director can provide details.
 Keep all sales receipts for items purchased throughout your trip and try to pack all items that you will need to declare together.
 This will ease the Customs process upon re-entry into the U.S. Consult the U.S. Customs and Border Protection website for more details at cbp.gov.